andrealo20/qcsi/README.md

-Built on [qdsp](https://github.com/andrealo20/qdsp), which supplies the fixed-point arithmetic, filters and FFT. `qcsi` adds what is specific to Channel State Information: phase sanitisation, feature extraction, and a quantised classifier — all in C99, with no dynamic allocation and no floating point on the processing path.
+Built on [qdsp](https://github.com/andrealo20/qdsp), which supplies the fixed-point arithmetic, filters and FFT. `qcsi` adds what is specific to Channel State Information: phase sanitisation, feature extraction, and a quantised classifier; all in C99, with no dynamic allocation and no floating point on the processing path.

 43 unit tests.
 Clean under `-Wall -Wextra -Wpedantic -Wconversion -Werror`,